This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 However, the water soon gets deep so this is not an issue for long.
 And if you really don’t want to walk over the rocks then there are ample ladders off of the walkways to climb into the water (or jump?).

-Hondoq Bay has a decent-sized cafe/bar which is open from 10 am-5pm (sometimes 6pm) which serves reasonably priced food and drink.
+Hondoq Bay has a decent-sized cafe/bar which is open from 10 am-5 pm (sometimes 6 pm) and serves reasonably priced food and drink.
 There are also adequate bathrooms and facilities on site.

 The swimming is quite good and you are within walking distance of another little swimming hold just down the coast to mix it up during your day, so swimmers will have a good day of it.